 When you think of air pollution, you probably imagine smoke, smog, and unpleasant scents outside your door.
 You might believe that the walls of your home can shield you from breathing the toxic chemicals outside.
 However, this is not always the case.
-So, is the indoor air quality worse than outdoor air quality in your home?
-Once inside, pollutants can be hard to get rid of.
+So, is the indoor air quality worse than the outdoor air in your home?
+Once inside, pollutants can be problematic to get rid of.

 Degradation of Indoor Air Quality

-Even if you often disinfect your house with soap and water, or even disinfectants and solutions with strong chemicals, that doesn’t mean that your home is completely clear of pollutants.
+Even if you often disinfect your house with soap and water or disinfectants and solutions with strong chemicals, that doesn’t mean that your home is completely clear of pollutants.
 Most of the time, you won’t notice how the indoor air quality of your home degrades, even due to everyday items you bring in from outside.
-As a matter of fact, indoor air pollution can be up to 10 times worse than the pollution outdoors.
-Pollutants can build within your own walls more than they do outdoors.

 Effects of Indoor Air Pollution

-Children are often taught that they should be mindful of what they do that may contribute to pollution, because it can ruin the planet and their health at the same time.
+Children are often taught to be mindful of how they contribute to pollution because it can ruin the planet and their health.
 However, there are other lesser-known effects of air pollution:

-Research shows that air pollution is one of the main reasons for skin damage, with toxins causing the premature aging of the skin.
+- Air pollution makes you look older – Research shows that air pollution is one of the main reasons for skin damage, with toxins causing premature skin aging.

-Dust and other particles that you often wipe off surfaces are not the only contaminants that can get you sick.
-There are also pollutants that come from tobacco smoke, cleaning products, air fresheners, and other everyday items that could build up in your air without you noticing.
+- Buildup of invisible contaminants – Dust and other particles that you often wipe off surfaces are not the only contaminants that can get you sick.
+Some pollutants come from tobacco smoke, cleaning products, air fresheners, and other everyday items that could build up in your air without you noticing.

 How to improve indoor air quality?

-Quitting smoking is ultimately better for your own health and the health of your family, but if you can’t stop the habit, then at least make your home a no-smoking zone.
-Take your cigarette smoking outside so that the smoke can freely leave without being trapped inside.
+- Do not smoke indoors – Quitting smoking is ultimately better for your own health and your family’s health, but if you can’t stop the habit, then at least make your home a no-smoking zone.
+Take your cigarette smoking outside so the smoke can freely leave without being trapped inside.

-Along with regularly cleaning your home, your heating, ventilation, and air conditioning (HVAC) unit’s filters should be cleaned or replaced.
-Even if your filter is able to catch nasty germs and chemicals, if they’re just stuck on the filter, then they can find their way back into circulation.
-It’s also important to get your HVAC unit checked at least once every year to make sure that it is able to function efficiently.
+- Clean your filters and have your HVAC inspected – Along with regularly cleaning your home, your heating, ventilation, and air conditioning (HVAC) unit’s filters should be cleaned or replaced.
+Even if your filter can catch nasty germs and chemicals, they can find their way back into circulation if they’re just stuck on the filter.
+It’s also important to get your HVAC unit checked at least once every year to ensure it can function efficiently.

-As a homeowner, it is up to you to make sure that the air you breathe is safe and fresh.
+As a homeowner, it is up to you to ensure that the air you breathe is safe and fresh.
 The earlier you commit to eliminating indoor air pollution, the better.
-After all, your home should be your safe haven, and it’s up to you to keep it that way.
+After all, your home should be your haven, and it’s up to you to keep it that way.